-1. The Board may be utilized only after the student has exhausted possible appeal routes within the college offering the course involved.
+1. The Board may be utilized only after the student has exhausted all possible appeal routes within the college offering the course involved.
 Each individual college will be expected to specify such appeal routes, but the following guidelines should be adhered to as closely as possible and will apply in the absence of any specialized procedures.

+The academic freedom of instructors is acknowledged in this policy and as such, the evidence for overturning a grade assigned by an instructor must be overwhelming and clearly demonstrate that the instructor used inappropriate or irrelevant factors in determining a course grade.
+Situations in which a student might consider an appeal include but are not limited to the following:

+perceived violations of the grading policy, as stated in the course syllabus

+other violations of NDSU policy pertaining to student grading

+influence of irrelevant factors such as race, sex, or personal animosity

+erroneous grading (e.g. mathematical error)

+inequitable grading

+medical or other hardship that 1) could justify either a course grade of "incomplete" or exemptions from specific grading components in the grade computation, and 2) was communicated with the instructor in a timely manner when the issue(s) arose.

-Grade assigned as a result of Policy 335 processes may not be appealed using this policy and its processes.
+Grade assigned as a result of Policy 335: Code of Academic Responsibility and Conduct may not be appealed using this policy and its processes.

 a.
-A student must initiate a request for a change of a grade with the instructor within fifteen (15) instructional days of the first day of the semester immediately following the semester in which the grade was awarded.
-For Spring Semester courses, the request may be made within fifteen (15) instructional days of the start of Fall Semester, if the student is not enrolled for a Summer term but is enrolled in Fall Semester.
+A student who disputes an assigned grade may initiate a request for a change of a grade with the instructor within fifteen (15) instructional days of the first day of the semester immediately following the semester in which the grade was awarded.
+For Spring Semester courses, the request must be made within fifteen (15) instructional days of the start of Fall Semester.

 An appeal is deemed formally initiated when the student presents the Grade Appeal Form to the instructor.
+The Grade Appeal should also include the following as supplementary material:

+the course syllabus including grading procedures

+the grade originally assigned and the requested grade change

+the justification for the proposed grade change based on the specific disputed criterion (e.g. an assignment, project, or exam grade) and the grading system outlined in the course syllabus.

-The instructor must date and initial the form at that point.
-Within five (5) instructional days, the instructor shall inform the student, via NDSU email, of his/her decision, record the steps taken to resolve the appeal and the decision on the Grade Appeal Form, date and sign the Form, and then return the Form to the student.
+The instructor must date and initial the form upon receipt.
+Within five (5) instructional days, the instructor shall inform the student, via NDSU email, of his/her decision, record the steps taken to resolve the appeal and the decision on the Grade Appeal Form, date and sign the Form.
+If the appeal is approved, the form along with a memo and/or Grade Reporting Form indicating the new grade shall be returned to Registration and Records.
+If the appeal is denied by the instructor, the Form is returned to the student to proceed to the next level if desired.

 b.
-If there is an unsatisfactory decision, the student must consult the department head, and the dean or a designated college committee, proceeding from one level to the next only after an unsatisfactory decision of the conflict at that level.
-In the event that the instructor is also the department head or dean, he or she need only be consulted in the capacity of instructor.
-The student shall have five (5) instructional days following an unsatisfactory outcome of the appeal to continue with the appeal at the next level.
-At each stage, the individual considering the appeal shall inform the student of his/her decision, record the steps taken to resolve the appeal and the decision on the Grade Appeal Form, and date and sign the Form.
+If there is an unsatisfactory decision at the instructor level, the student may present the appeal to the department chair/head within five (5) instructional days.
+The chair/head should return his/her decision on the appeal to the student.
+If the instructor is also the department chair/head or dean, he or she need only be consulted in the capacity of instructor and the appeal may be continued at the college level.

+c.
+If an unsatisfactory decision is rendered at the department level, the student may proceed to the college dean within five (5) instructional days.

+d.
+At each stage, the individual considering the appeal shall inform the student and instructor of his/her decision within five (5) instructional days, record the steps taken to resolve the appeal and the decision on the Grade Appeal Form, and date and sign the Form.